DefaultGen/simple-denote.nvim/README.md

 ### Searching for notes

 To search for note use `search` sub command.
-It will prompt for date in YEAR MONTH DAY format and name.
+It will prompt for date in YEAR MONTH DAY format, name and tags.

 ## `api` way